ELEVATE-Project/mentoring/README.md

 # Setup Options

-**Elevate services can be setup in local using two methods:**
+**Elevate services can be set up in local using two methods:**

-<details><summary>Dockerized Services & Dependencies Using Docker-Compose File</summary>
+<details><summary>Dockerized Services and Dependencies Using Docker-Compose File</summary>

-## Dockerized Services & Dependencies
+## Dockerized Services and Dependencies

-Expectation: Upon following the prescribed steps, you will achieve a fully operational MentorEd application setup, complete with both the portal and backend services.
+Expectation: Upon following the prescribed steps, you will achieve a fully operational Mentor application setup, complete with both the portal and backend services.

 ## Prerequisites

-To set up the MentorEd application, ensure you have Docker and Docker Compose installed on your system.
-For Ubuntu users, detailed installation instructions for both can be found in the documentation here: [How To Install and Use Docker Compose on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04).
-For Windows and MacOS users, you can refer to the Docker documentation for installation instructions: [Docker Compose Installation Guide](https://docs.docker.com/compose/install/).
-Once these prerequisites are in place, you're all set to get started with setting up the MentorEd application.
+To set up the Mentor application, you must intall Docker and Docker Compose on your system using any one of the following ways:

+* Ubuntu users can find the detailed installation instructions for both on [How To Install and Use Docker Compose on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04).
+* Windows and MacOS users, can refer to the installation instructions on [Docker Compose Installation Guide](https://docs.docker.com/compose/install/).

+After these prerequisites are in place, you're all set to get started with setting up the application.

 ## Installation